 But the important thing about technology is how you use it to connect with the consumer.
 For example, your can create “bridges” with wine brands by looking for influencers and champions.
 And not just wine-space influencers and champions, but one with “audience adjacency.”
 The ide is to create a larger digital footprint and create demand.
 Plus, digital marketing is traceable and much easier to prove ROI.

-Dave: It’s obvious that you are up on all the technology.
+CPL: It’s obvious that you are up on all the technology.
 But I’m wondering about the other stuff too, like strategy and people.
 For example, can you tell us a little more about advocacy marketing?
 What is it?
 And what can a winery expect from this approach?

 Jeremy: For some campaigns, our end goal is to create trade and/or consumer champions for our client’s brands.
 Advocacy marketing encompasses trade-facing projects, such as private sommelier events co-hosted with clients in order to educate and engage sommeliers.

-Dave: So what would the right kind of client for you look like?
+CPL: So what would the right kind of client for you look like?
 Who is the best fit for your kinds of services?

 Jeremy: So, many of our prospects know what their goals are.
 They just don’t know how to get there.
 They don’t know all the tactics and how to execute on them.
 That’s where we come in.